 4. Employ the magic of mirrors

-Decorating with mirrors will enhance the daylight that does reach a dark room.
-‘Mirrors make any room lighter, brighter and more dramatic, so add fixed mirrors on long walls, which will double the illusion of space,’ says Juliette Thomas, founder and director, Juliettes Interiors (opens in new tab).
+Decorating with mirrors will enhance the daylight that does reach a dark room and make a dark room look brighter.
+‘Mirrors make any room lighter, brighter and more dramatic, so add fixed mirrors on long walls, which will double the illusion of space,’ says Juliette Thomas, founder and director, Juliettes Interiors.
 ‘Floor-standing mirrors can be moved around to create different moods within the room – and bigger is always better.
 A small mirror in a large space will look skimpy, upsetting the balance of the whole room.
 However, wall mirrors should never be wider than the piece of furniture below.’

 5. Be clever with downlights